-With the proposed design and development there will be rainwater gardens and advanced treatment in run-off into the shoreline and estuarian environment, in comparison to what is currently on site.
-Currently the stormwater runs directly from the parking lot to the shoreline and estuarian environment.
+With the proposed design and development there will be rainwater gardens and advanced treatment in run-off into the estuarian environment, in comparison to what is currently on site.
+Currently the stormwater runs directly from the parking lot to the river.
 There are detailed rainwater garden planting plans, with vegetation species listed in the landscape design plan.